Over 1 day

 Wiring a Well Pump

 - You may need to add additional pump wire.
-In some cases, the wiring that comes with a deep well pump isn't long enough and additional wire must be spliced, soldered together and/or protected with waterproof, heat-shrink tubing.
-For these and other reasons, you may want to call a professional when wiring a well pump.
+In some cases, the wiring that comes with a deep well pump isn't long enough and additional wires must be spliced, soldered together and protected with waterproof, heat-shrink tubing.

+Ready to try your hand at installing a well pump or replacing an existing one?
 Don't worry if you don't own all the tools needed to complete this DIY project.
 Rent tools for any project at The Home Depot.